Freedom of Speech Policy

 The College agrees to the following principles governing Freedom of Speech on its premises and at its events:

-In any case where the College is proposing to grant permission to an outside organisation or group to hold meetings or events on College premises, the outside organisation or group shall be required to act in accordance with the College Policy on Freedom of Speech and with the University’s Code of Practice on Freedom of Speech
+- In any case where the College is proposing to grant permission to an outside organisation or group to hold meetings or events on College premises, the outside organisation or group shall be required to act in accordance with the College Code of Practice on Meetings and Events.